s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 As already stated in the Introduction this is the reason why we base our efforts on existing work which we wrap as backends behind a common interface so that we do not re-implement yet another parallel runtime.
-As stated earlier, we here focus on three of the most important ones -- GpH [@Trinder1996; @Trinder1998a, based on `par` and `pseq` \enquote{hints}], the `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562, a Monad for deterministic parallelism] and Eden [@eden; @Loogen2012, a parallel Haskell for distributed memory].
+As described earlier, we here focus on three of the most important ones -- GpH [@Trinder1996; @Trinder1998a, based on `par` and `pseq` \enquote{hints}], the `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562, a Monad for deterministic parallelism] and Eden [@eden; @Loogen2012, a parallel Haskell for distributed memory].